folsomcp/specpolFlow/README.md

 * Dax Moraes
 * Marisol Catalan Olais

-Logo:
+## Logo:
 The SpecpolFlow logo was created by the talented Tali Natan!
+Please contact the SpF team if you would like to use this graphic in a publication.